thomvaill/log4brains/README.md

 But I am convinced that this project can benefit to a lot of teams.
 This is why it would be really precious for me to get your feedback on this beta version in order to improve it.

 To do so, you are very welcome to [create a new feedback in the Discussions](https://github.com/thomvaill/log4brains/discussions/new?category=Feedback) or to reach me at <thomvaill@bluebricks.dev>.
-Thanks a lot 🙏!
+Thanks a lot 🙏

 ## 🚀 Getting started

 According to the Log4brains philosophy, you should store your Architecture Decision Records (ADR) the closest to your code, which means ideally inside the git repository of your project, for example in `<your project>/docs/adr`.
 In case of a JS project, it is recommended to install Log4brains as a dev dependency.
-To do so, run our interactive setup CLI:
+To do so, run our interactive setup CLI inside your project root directory:

 ```bash
 npx init-log4brains